DiscipleOfEris/NpcInteract/ReadMe.md

 # NpcInteract
 FFXI Windower addon for multiboxers to reduce tedious switching.
 Make your alts copy your main's NPC interactions!

+## Known Issues

+When purchasing key items from NPCs, the addon may repeatedly purchase the same item until whatever resource is exhausted.
+This may happen even for key items you can have only one of.
+I strongly recommend to disabling this addon for all unsupported NPC interactions.

 Note that this addon is still a WORK IN PROGRESS has not been tested to function exhaustively in all cases.
 If you experience an issue,

 # PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET ON FFERA!

 Retry the interaction after restarting the game and disabling NpcInteract.

-This addon hast been tested to work in the following cases:
+This addon has been tested to work in the following cases:

 * Conquest NPCs (signet, etc.)
 * Field Manuals (changing page, getting tab buffs)